pascalgrimaud/jhipster-tester/README.md

 ## Use Travis

+You are lazy and you prefer Travis to do it for you.
 You have to:
 - change: samples/app/.yo-rc.json
 - edit or remove: samples/app/.jhipster/

-Then you can pull request and see [jhipster-tester/pull_requests](https://travis-ci.org/pascalgrimaud/jhipster-tester/pull_requests)
+Then, you can pull request and see [jhipster-tester/pull_requests](https://travis-ci.org/pascalgrimaud/jhipster-tester/pull_requests)

+Of course, you can fork the project and link your Travis account with your github project.

 [travis-image]: https://travis-ci.org/pascalgrimaud/jhipster-tester.svg?branch=master
 [travis-url]: https://travis-ci.org/pascalgrimaud/jhipster-tester